michael-franke/michael-franke.github.io/oberseminar/index.md

 ### Past talks

 ---------------- ----------------------------------------------------
+Nov 06, 2017\    <span style = "color:firebrick">Jack Tomlinson</span> (Berlin, ZAS)\

+&nbsp;\          "Be timely: how turn-taking bottleneck constrains the integration of QUDs into implicatures"\

+&nbsp;\          &nbsp;\

+Oct 30, 2017\    <span style = "color:firebrick">Bob van Tiel</span> (Brussels & Berlin, ZAS)\

+&nbsp;\          Processing “some” and “or”: evaluating theoretical models of pragmatic reasoning\

+&nbsp;\          <span style = "color:gray">The standard view in natural language semantics holds that “or” expresses inclusive disjunction.
+In certain embedding contexts, however, “or” may take on a conjunctive meaning.
+Recent theorists have explained these conjunctive inferences as conversational implicatures.
+We evaluate this explanation by testing the processing profiles of four types of conjunctive inferences and comparing these with the processing profile of a bona fide conversational implicature that is hypothesised to be akin to conjunctive inferences, i.e., the scalar inference from “some” to “some but not all”.
+At face value, the results speak against the implicature-based explanation of conjunctive inferences.
+On a closer look, however, the results have more far-reaching consequences for the widespread assumption that processing data are indicative of the mechanism that underlies pragmatic inferencing.</span>

+&nbsp;\          &nbsp;\

 July 31, 2017\   <span style = "color:firebrick">Ciyang Qing</span> (Stanford)\

 &nbsp;\          "Unifying three Mandarin 'dou' constructions"\